Use One Photo Viewer

 3. If you already have One Photo Viewer install then select it and your done.
 Else choose "Look for an app in the Store" and find One Photo Viewer there.

 Sort images as in Windows File Explorer

 By default images is sorted by name in OPV.
-This can be changed so images is sorted as in Explorer.
+This can be changed so images is sorted as in the Explorer folder you opened it from; Right-click menu -> "More settings" -> "Sort as in Explorer".
 This is not default because for some users it makes OPV start very slow or become unresponsive for a while.
-For most users it doesn’t affect performance.
+For most users it doesn't affect performance.

 RAW format support

 Extend format support by installing Raw Image Extension from Microsoft store.
 Most RAW formats can then be viewed in One Photo Viewer.
 But no guarantee it will work.